kurkle/chartjs-chart-treemap/docs/usage.md

 * `cut`: if the label is too big, it will be cut to stay inside the rectangle.
 It is the default.
 * `hidden`:  the label is removed altogether if the rectangle is too small for it.
+* `fit`:  the label will be automatically fit inside the rectangle if its dimension is bigger than the rectangle size.

 ### Position